ngaylinn/epigenetic-gol-v1/README.md

 This project is inspired by cellular biology, but is not intended to model or simulate a cell in a realistic way.
-Its main purpose is to explore the idea of an evolved program to interpet a gene sequence.
-Normally, the developer of an evolutionary algorithm must invent a genetic language and development process to fit the task at hand, and merely evolves a gene sequence in that language that performs well on some fitness goal.
-In this project, the building blocks of such a language are provided by the programmer, but get assembled into species-specific languages that are evolved, not designed by hand.
-This idea is taken from real life, but implemented in the simplest way possible, which is not at all how cells do it.
+Its main purpose is to explore the idea of using an evolved program to interpet an evolved gene sequence.
+This idea is taken from real life, but implemented in a way that's very differnet from how cells do it.

 Perhaps the least realistic part of the project is the [nested evolution](#nested-evolution) architecture.
 Obviously, nature does not evolve